huggingface/datasets/datasets/bigbench/README.md

 BIG-bench contains a wide range of tasks, some of which are sensitive and should be used with care.

 Some tasks are specifically designed to test biases and failures common to large language models, and so may elicit inappropriate or harmful responses.
-For a more thourough discussion see the [BIG-bench paper](in progress).
+For a more thorough discussion see the [BIG-bench paper](in progress).

 To view tasks designed to probe pro-social behavior, including alignment, social, racial, gender, religious or political bias; toxicity; inclusion; and other issues please see tasks under the [pro-social behavior keywords](https://github.com/google/BIG-bench/blob/main/bigbench/benchmark_tasks/keywords_to_tasks.md#pro-social-behavior) on the BIG-bench repository.